 More selective retouching.

 iPhoto gives you great tools for adjusting an entire image.
 Brushes in Aperture let you paint in the changes you want exactly where you want them, and give you complete control over brush size, softness, and intensity.
 Want to darken the sky without darkening the water?
 No problem.
 Aperture can detect the edges of objects to help you edit with precision.
-You also get 15 Quick Brushes for common effects, such as Sharpen and Saturation, that are ready for action.
+You also get 15 Quick Brushes for common adjustments — such as Sharpen and Saturation — that are ready for action.

 Photo looks and effects.

 In iPhoto, it’s easy to apply basic photo effects such as Black & White, Sepia, or Edge Blur.
-It’s just as easy in Aperture, but you can also work with dozens of adjustment presets, then customize them for a look that’s all your own.
+It’s just as easy in Aperture, but you can also work with dozens of effects, then customize them for a look that’s all your own.
 Say you want to make a color photo black and white.
-Aperture has nine different color filters, giving you precise control over effects.
+Aperture has nine different black-and-white styles, including a variety of color filters, giving you precise control over effects.
 An on-the-fly preview window helps you find the look you’re after.
 Once you find it, you can even apply it to an entire album.

 iPhoto lets you create great click-and-play slideshows.
 Aperture lets you do more than ever to customize them.
 Add a personalized soundtrack.
 Place titles where you want them and use any font, size, and color you’d like.
 Set the timing for each slide.
 And crop photos right in your slideshow.
 You can also change the look of themes, add HD video, and precisely control fades and transitions.
 With Aperture, your slideshows get a professional-quality look and feel.